Rydberg state: Energy of Rydberg states

 The energy of Rydberg states can be refined by including a correction called the quantum defect in the Rydberg formula.
 The "quantum defect" correction is associated with the presence of a distributed ionic core.
 Even for many electronically excited molecular systems, the ionic core interaction with an excited electron can take on the general aspects of the interaction between the proton and the electron in the hydrogen atom.
 The spectroscopic assignment of these states follows the Rydberg formula and they are called Rydberg states of molecules.

 Molecular Rydberg states

-Although the energy formula of Rydberg series is a result of hydrogen-like atom structure, Rydberg states are also present in molecules.
-Wave functions of high Rydberg states are very diffuse and span diameters that approach infinity.
+Wave functions of high Rydberg states are highly diffuse, with spatial dimensions that scale with the square of the principal quantum number n^{2}, becoming vastly larger than the molecular core.”
 As a result, any isolated neutral molecule behaves like a hydrogen-like atom at the Rydberg limit.
 For molecules with multiple stable monovalent cations, multiple Rydberg series may exist.
 Because of the complexity of molecular spectra, low-lying Rydberg states of molecules are often mixed with valence states with similar energy and are thus not pure Rydberg states.